Android Settings Changes That’ll Enhance Your Phone’s Performance

-, and is later this year.
+Android 13 is here for certain Google Pixel phones, and is slated to hit other Android phones later this year.
 However, you don’t necessarily need to wait for the update to make your phone run its best.
-No matter which you have — , or — there are some ways you can improve your phone’s performance today.
+No matter which Android phone you have — Samsung Galaxy, Google Pixel or Motorola — there are some ways you can improve your phone’s performance today.

 Underneath the hood you’ll find the settings you can configure to help your Android run better, but before you start, you need to know where these settings are, and what exactly they can do for you.

-In this guide we’ll go through seven settings that can get you better overall performance out of your Android smartphone: whether you’re looking to, clean up the clutter on your home screen or get rid of annoying bugs.
+In this guide we’ll go through seven settings that can get you better overall performance out of your Android smartphone: whether you’re looking to improve your battery life, clean up the clutter on your home screen or get rid of annoying bugs.

 Note: Not all Android devices are the same, and phone manufacturers often put their own software on top of Android, so just be aware that certain settings may be missing or in a different place depending on the version of Android you’re running and the maker of your phone.